colomemaria/community-paper/README.md

 ## Raw data info
-We applied `community` tool on three published datasets.
+WE DO NOT APPLY COMMUNITY IN THIS REPO.
+PLEASE CORRECT We applied `community` tool on three published datasets.

-1. Lasry, the dataset associated with this research has undergone peer review and has been published in the journal Nature Cancer.
+1. Lasry et al, JOURNAL YEAR.
 The publication can be accessed via the following link: https://doi.org/10.1038/s43018-022-00480-0.
 The raw dataset can be downloaded by running `./download_raw_data.sh --lasry`.
-2. Similie, a published scRNA dataset of 48 biopsies taken from the colon of 12 healthy and 18 ulcerative colitis(UC) individuals.
+2. Similie et al, JOURNAL YEAR.
 This publication can be access via the following link: https://doi.org/10.1016/j.cell.2019.06.029.
-3. VanGalen_Hourigan, to study the alterations in cell-to-cell communication in AML, we constructed an integrated dataset containing the single-cell RNA sequencing (scRNAseq) profiles of bone marrow from healthy individuals ( [Oetjen et al., 2018](https://doi.org/10.1172/jci.insight.124928)) and AML patients at diagnosis ([vanGalen et al., 2019](https://doi.org/10.1016/j.cell.2019.01.031),).
+3. CORRECT THE NAME OF THE DATASET, MAKE SAME STYLE AS IN 1 AND 2: VanGalen_Hourigan, to study the alterations in cell-to-cell communication in AML, we constructed an integrated dataset containing the single-cell RNA sequencing (scRNAseq) profiles of bone marrow from healthy individuals ( [Oetjen et al., 2018](https://doi.org/10.1172/jci.insight.124928)) and AML patients at diagnosis ([vanGalen et al., 2019](https://doi.org/10.1016/j.cell.2019.01.031),).
 The raw read counts and annotation files were acquired from [GSE116256](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE116256) and [GSE120221](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE120221) datasets.
 The raw dataset can be downloaded by running `./download_raw_data.sh --hourigan`.

-You can download both datasets to corresponding directories by simply running
+You can download both (YOU HAVE FOUR DATASETS -- WHICH DO YOU MEAN HERE??) datasets to corresponding directories by simply running

 `make download-data`